dbharbin/trs-dev/README.md

 Assuring that you've minimized overhead on you system such as freeing up as much RAM as possible through closing browser tabs, turnning off VPN's, etc. can also reduce builds times.

-# Other Platforms
+# Other Platform Instructions

-# Next Steps/To-Dos:  Follow on guides.
-Starting development, Customizing Builds,
+TBD